What a pain in the keester.

 And easy enough fix.
 Turn it off and let it thaw.
 Then make sure you don’t run it in a cool room below 65 degrees.

 Similar to the first problem is airflow.
-If your filter is too clogged or if you have something in the way of the machine causing the air not to flow freely than the air cannot move easily across the refrigerator coils and the humidity inside of the air will freeze instead of turning to condensation.
+If your filter is too clogged or if you have something in the way of the machine causing the air not to flow freely then the air cannot move easily across the refrigerator coils and the humidity inside of the air will freeze instead of turning to condensation.

 Another easy fix.
-Remove the blockage, clean the filter, make sure your the placement of the machine is not inhibited by a wall or any other thing.
+Remove the blockage, clean the filter, make sure the placement of the machine is not inhibited by a wall or any other thing.

-The humidistat is a mechanical problem that if it goes out or not working properly will keep your dehumidifier from turning off at the right time, allowing your dehumidifier to keep going when the air is too cold.
+The humidistat is a mechanical problem that if it goes out or is not working properly will keep your dehumidifier from turning off at the right time, allowing your dehumidifier to keep going when the air is too cold.
 Which causes freezing.

 Lastly and related to the issues with air flow is the fan itself.
 If the fan has gone out, then they are going inside of the machine will not be forced out evenly and can eventually freeze.